MedhawaNeranjan/Readme/README-II.md

 # 🤖 Quantum AI Crypto Trading Engine — System Information & Architecture Guide

 > **Guide**: *Imagine you are running a high-tech mission control room for trading cryptocurrencies.
-Instead of one human trying to read thousands of charts, news articles, and price tickers every second, a team of specialized AI robots works together as your expert advisors, guarded by an unbreakable digital safety lock.*
+Instead of one human trying to read thousands of charts, news articles, and price tickers every second, a team of specialized AI robots works together as your expert advisors, guarded by an unbreakable digital safety lock and a strict financial risk controller.*

 ---